 The concept behind applying stochastic analysis of stock market price changes is that changes in stock market prices are random and unpredictable.
 They appear to be stochastic processes in discrete times, which only take discrete values.
 Hence, stochastic analysis is one of the tools that can be used to analyze stock trends.
 It begins with conditional probability under probability theory, which involves a random process based on chance.
 Various statistical models can be applied to analyze stock price changes.
 It is a stochastic process in discrete time, which takes only discrete values.
 We have the Markov chain approach, the Wiener process, the Brownian motion, and the Monte Carlo process.
 When the price starts from zero, the increments are independent, and stationery is on a continuous path, the stochastic process is said to have a Brownian motion.
 The increments here are usually distributed depending on their size.
-When the stock price changes are based only on the present state and not the process generates samples of random variables, which it analyses using a performance function to extract probabilistic information.
+When the stock price changes are based only on the present state and not the previous state, the process is said to have a Markov property.
+Hence, it is a Markov process.
+The Monte Carlo process generates samples of random variables, which it analyses using a performance function to extract probabilistic information.
 Thus, it is a random Markov process.
 The applications of stochastic models to stock market prices aim to predict random behavior and the most accurate path for optimal profitability.
 The key to building accurate stochastic models remains to suit the intended purpose and not uniqueness, as more than one model can represent a specific event, but each model has a specific purpose.
 Various researchers have gone into creating models that can be used to make the best forecasts or predictions.
 Studies have shown that the Markov Chain-based test helps analyze stock market trends.